-Jacky Ha-Ha is the book we used to launch our mini-book club for myself and her daughter.
+Jacky Ha-Ha is the book we used to launch our mini-book club for myself and my daughter.
 We also reached out to home education friends and it was great to hear that young girls wanted to get involved.
 Here is my Jacky Ha-Ha book review.

 I have always wanted to set up a book club loving the idea of having a great reason to read and then an opportunity to discuss books with other people.
 I also like the idea as it helps my daughter build her self-confidence.
 We have done the initial setting up and decided that a first meeting did not need a posh venue and could be done at home or even better at a café during quiet periods so that there was cake and refreshments to hand.
 With so many mums feeling isolated, reading and eating are great ways to make new friendships after your children are that bit older and baby groups and soft play don’t cut it any more.